 Quest: Gather 20 Regeneration Globes.

 Overpower should be Varian's go-to Level 1 talent in most cases, especially if you plan on building him as a Tank.
-Overpower also gets decent value if you decide to play the Arms Build featuring Colossus Smash at Level 4, since Varian's kill potential benefits greatly from the immediate cooldown reset on Heroic Strike after successfully parrying an enemy Hero's Basic Attack.
+Overpower also gets decent value if you decide to pick Mortal Strike at Level 13, since Varian's immediate cooldown reset on Heroic Strike after successfully parrying an enemy Hero's Basic Attack will apply the anti-healing effect.

-High King's Quest usually takes too long to reward you with its benefits compared to Lion's Maw and Overpower, in particular.
-However, on maps that provide enough opportunities to pick up Regeneration Globes, High King's Quest is a decent choice on either of the two Assassin Builds.
+High King's Quest usually takes quite long to reward you with its benefits compared to Lion's Maw and Overpower.
+However, if you decide to go for Twin Blades of Fury at Level 4, High King's Quest still is the best choice.

 Lion's Maw feels a bit underwhelming during the early phases of the game.
-However, as its Quest completion bonus kicks in, it possesses great synergy with Varian's Arms Build, especially after Colossus Smash has been picked at Level 10.
-The bonus damage from Lion's Maw and its potential to hit multiple enemies at the same time, makes it a perfect match for Master at Arms at Level 20.
+However, as its Quest completion bonus kicks in, it possesses great synergy with Varian's Arms Build, especially if used right after Colossus Smash has been applied on the enemy.
+The bonus damage from Lion's Maw and its potential to hit multiple enemies at the same time make it a perfect match for Master at Arms at Level 20 as well.

 4. Level 4 Talents for Varian